-The Theatre Arts Program was established for Year 11 and 12 students to provide focused and concentrated opportunities for them to learn about the theatre arts within a community of like-minded peers.
+The Theatre Arts extension Program was established for Year 11 and 12 students to provide focused and concentrated opportunities for them to learn about the theatre arts within a community of like-minded peers.
 The Victorian College of the Arts Secondary School is located in the heart of Melbourne’s Arts Precinct and is a short walk from Melbourne’s most significant performing arts and cultural organizations.

 One to one teaching is a key part of the Theatre Arts Program.
 Small class sizes in Years 11 and 12 ensure students have opportunities to learn about theatre art practices that encourage ambitious and exciting outcomes.

 An essential part of the Theatre Arts Program is the chance for students to undertake broad experiences.
 Regular performances and learning throughout the year attribute to the powerful and rapid development of each student’s art practice.
 These opportunities seek to support them in developing their professional approach to presenting their work and understanding the stages of theatre design and development.

 Partnerships with key cultural organizations alongside the promotion of student engagement with the wider arts community is integral to student learning within the Theatre Arts Program.
 Students visit performances spaces weekly to develop an expanded understanding of contemporary art practices and historical traditions in art.

-A full Academic Program in addition to the Theatre Arts Program ensures each student achieves a comprehensive VCE education.
+A full Academic Program in addition to the Theatre Arts extension Program ensures each student achieves a comprehensive VCE education.